 South Australia is brimming with festivals and events all year-round, but there’s no better season for celebration than summer.
 When skies are at their bluest and nights at their longest and balmiest, the state shows its true colours.
 Raise your glass and join the celebrations with our top 10 summer events in South Australia.

-The Moseley Beach Club returns this year, luring crowds to the white sand and lapping waves of Glenelg: Adelaide’s favourite city beach.
+The Moseley Beach Club returns each summer, luring crowds to the white sand and lapping waves of Glenelg: Adelaide’s favourite city beach.
 Grab a cocktail and settle-in for the day on premium sun beds or fully-serviced lounges.
 Casual dining is available as well as a bar, with live music and DJs providing the perfect summer soundtrack.
-Get in touch with your inner beach babe from 16 November to 17 March 2019.
+Get in touch with your inner beach babe from November to March.

 The Adelaide Motorsport Festival is a family-friendly, museum-in-motion.
 The festival draws upon South Australia’s rich motorsport history and celebrates and re-enacts motorsport competition of a by-gone era.
 With plenty of star drivers, manufacturers displaying their latest models, 100s of cars on display, trade stands and food stands, there's so much see and do.

 Catch the summer’s biggest blockbusters, new releases, advanced screenings and cult classic films under a starlit cinema screen.
 Moonlight Cinema brings a festival atmosphere to film-watching.
 It’s more than a movie experience: it’s an opportunity to kick back in the outdoors and relish in the summer vibes.